davidedelvento/MacOS-Linux-shortcuts/README.md

 ### Instructions

 1. Install autokey on your Linux box(es) with `sudo apt-get install autokey` or `yum install autokey-gtk` or `pip`.
-See [autokey instructions](https://github.com/autokey/autokey/wiki/Installing#pip-installation) for details.
+See [autokey instructions](https://github.com/autokey/autokey/wiki/Installing) if you need details.

 2. Fork this repository (optional but recommended)

 3. Clone your fork (or this repository, if you did not fork)

-4. Point autokey to the nested directory `MacOS-Linux-shortcuts`, e.g. by putting a hard or symbolic link to it in `~/.config/autokey/data/
+4. Point autokey to the nested directory `MacOS-Linux-shortcuts`, e.g. by putting a hard or symbolic link to it in `~/.config/autokey/data/`

 ---